 This statute allows for administrative recoveries by federal agencies.
-If a person submits a claim that the person knows is false or contains false information, or omits material information, then the agency receiving the claim may impose a penalty of up to \$11,803 for each claim.
+If a person submits a claim that the person knows is false or contains false information, or omits material information, then the agency receiving the claim may impose a penalty of up to \$13,946 for each claim (in 2024, as adjusted for inflation annually).
 The agency may also recover twice the amount of the claim.